How to appliqué on an embroidery machine

 Reverse appliqué is a technique where you secure the appliqué fabric underneath the base fabric.
 Then you cut the base fabric away to see the appliqué fabric underneath.
 Check out this post where I demonstrate reverse appliqué.

 How do I keep my appliqué from fraying?

 I believe that fusing the HeatNBond Lite to the back of the appliqué fabric helps to prevent fraying.
 However, you can also “paint” the edges of your appliqué fabric with Fray Check to keep it from fraying as well.
 Generally, a satin stitch appliqué does not fray since the raw edges are completely encased in stitches.

 How to applique on an embroidery machine video

 I have created a video to help you better understand my process of how to appliqué on an embroidery machine.
 In the following video you will see how I personalized a similar tunic.
-It’s cheap, it’s easy to do and kids will love it.
+It’s cheap (purchased at Walmart), it’s easy to do and kids will love it.
 I hope this helps you on your appliqué journey.
 Let me know how it goes!